-‘The greatest tragedy in life is not death, but a life without a purpose.” – Dr. Myles Munroe On Sunday, November 9, Dr. Myles Munroe – a prominent pastor, prolific author, and transformational leader perished in a deadly plane crash.
-Dr. Munroe expressed his concern about his generation of leaders not passing on the legacy of leadership.
-He described this as – a person dying with a baton in their hand.
+‘The greatest tragedy in life is not death, but a life without a purpose.” – Dr. Myles Munroe On Sunday, November 9, Dr. Myles Munroe, a leader, prominent pastor, and author expressed his concern about the next generation of leaders not passing on the legacy of leadership.
+He described this as – a person dying with their baton.
 And if someone wanted that baton, they would have to pry it from the hands of the person who was dead.
-Exodus 32:9 states, “I have seen this people, and indeed it is a stiff-necked people!”
-This is the depiction of people with hardened hearts and ears unwilling to listen or heed to the voice of God.
-Pride is the culprit of a stiff-necked generation and this generational type is growing from the strength of pride.Individuals unwilling to learn are unwilling to lead.
-And, if we’re unwilling to lead, then why question or complain about the demise of our communities or society?
-We weren't created to receive and keep, but to receive and bless!
-Dr. Munroe used his life to teach people how to discover and live with purpose and he died in route to pass the baton of transformational leadership.In his book entitled, Understanding Your Potential, Dr. Munroe states, "You must decide if you are going to rob the world or bless it with the rich, valuable, potent, untapped resources locked away within you.”
-If you do, then you've chosen to die with your baton.
+Exodus 32:9 states, I have seen these people, and indeed they are a stiff-necked people!
+This verse signifies the depiction of people with hardened hearts and ears who are unwilling to listen or heed to the voice of God.
+Pride is the culprit of a stiff-necked generation, and this generational type implies growing from the strength of pride.Individuals who are unwilling to learn are not willing to lead.
+And, they should not question or complain about the demise of their communities or society?
+God did not create humanity to receive and keep but to receive and bless!
+Dr. Munroe used his life to teach people how to discover and live with purpose!
+In his book titled, Understanding Your Potential, Dr. Munroe affirms, You must decide if you will rob the world or bless it with rich, valuable, potent, untapped resources locked away within you.
+If you do, then you have chosen to die with your baton.